TeachBooks/mirror_teachbook_manual/book/basic-features/jupyterbook.md

 ```

 ## The structure of a chapter
 The 'nested' structure in the TOC is one way to organize your book.
 Another way to do so is in the file itself.
-The structure is define by the number of `#`:
+The structure is defined by the number of `#`:

 ```
 # Chapter 1 title